ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Evaluation Settings

 \subsection{Baseline Models and Decoding Methods}

 We evaluate our proposed approach using three representative models and multiple decoding strategies to demonstrate its broad applicability and robustness.

-\textbf{LLaVA-1.5 7B} is a minimalist yet efficient model that has served as the foundation for extensive studies in large multimodal modeling. \textbf{LLaVA-NeXT 7B} builds on LLaVA-1.5 with improvements in visual reasoning, higher input resolution, and enhanced world knowledge, resulting in superior performance on several benchmarks. \textbf{Phi2-SigLIP} leverages the Phi-2 backbone and a SigLIP-based vision tower, and is trained on the ShareGPT4V dataset, offering a compact alternative with competitive capabilities.
+\textbf{LLaVA-1.5 7B} is a minimalist yet efficient model that has served as the foundation for extensive studies in large multimodal modeling. \textbf{LLaVA-NeXT 7B} builds on LLaVA-1.5 with improvements in visual reasoning, higher input resolution, and enhanced world knowledge, resulting in superior performance on several benchmarks. \textbf{Phi2-SigLIP} leverages the Phi-2 backbone and a SigLIP-based vision tower, and is trained on the ShareGPT4V dataset, offering a compact alternative with competitive capabilities. \textbf{LLaVA-1.5 13B} upsizes LLaVA-1.5 to 13B parameters—doubling language capacity while retaining the original architecture—so it serves as a clean test bed for model-scaling effects. \textbf{Qwen2.5-VL-Instruct} pairs the recent Qwen2.5-7B language model with a revamped vision encoder and multi-stage instruction tuning, representing a modern open-source architecture that achieves state-of-the-art performance out of the box.

 To assess the reliability and generalizability, we experiment with three decoding strategies: \textbf{greedy search}, \textbf{nucleus sampling}, and \textbf{beam search}.
-Greedy decoding yields deterministic outputs, while nucleus sampling and beam search enable for more diverse generation.
+Greedy decoding yields deterministic outputs, while nucleus sampling and beam search enable more diverse generation.